EarthScope/ispaq/README.md

 which python
 ```

-### Install python prerequisites
+### Install python packages

-All python prerequisites should be installable with:
+All python prerequisites can be installed with:

 ```
 pip install numpy